 - 2.1 The respective roles of PCCs, Chief Constables and Police & Crime Panels are detailed in the statutory instrument, Policing Protocol Order 2011.
 This cites that the PCC is responsible for the 'totality of policing' within Surrey.
-The over-arching key responsibilities of the PCC are: - To secure the maintenance of an efficient and effective police force for the area - To hold the Chief Constable to account for the exercise of his or her functions - Wider powers in relation to working with and bringing together community safety and criminal justice partners - 2.2 The Chief Constable retains operational control of the Force in governance arrangements, which must not be fettered by the PCC. - 2.3 David Munro was elected as PCC for Surrey in May 2016 for a four-year term.
-Although elections were scheduled for May 2020, these were deferred by the Government until May 2021 and Mr Munro's term extended by a further year.
-During the 2020/21 year, Mr Munro was supported by a small team of staff who form the Office of the Surrey Police & Crime Commissioner.
-The OPCC is responsible for ensuring that the PCC's business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - 2.4 Following the PCC elections in May 2021, the elected official tasked with setting out the way crime is tackled by Surrey Police was Lisa Townsend who is now the current Police and Crime Commissioner for Surrey.
+The over-arching key responsibilities of the PCC are: - To secure the maintenance of an efficient and effective police force for the area - To hold the Chief Constable to account for the exercise of his or her functions - Wider powers in relation to working with and bringing together community safety and criminal justice partners - 2.2 The Chief Constable retains operational control of the Force in governance arrangements, which must not be fettered by the PCC. - 2.3 Lisa Townsend was elected as PCC for Surrey in May 2021 for a four-year term.
+During the 2021/22 year, Ms Townsend was supported by a small team of staff who form the Office of the Surrey Police & Crime Commissioner.
+The OPCC is responsible for ensuring that the PCC's business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - 2.4 Ellie Vesey-Thompson was nominated by Lisa Townsend to support her work and be able to delegate functions to her and tackle key priorities such as violence against women and girls, domestic abuse, rural crime and pet theft. - 2.5 In discharging this overall responsibility, the Surrey OPCC is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions and for the management of risk.

-- 2.5 Lisa Townsend subsequently nominated Ellie Vesey-Thompson to support her work and be able to delegate functions to her and tackle key priorities such as violence against women and girls, domestic abuse, rural crime and pet theft. - 2.4 In discharging this overall responsibility, the Surrey OPCC is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions and for the management of risk. - 2.5 The OPCC continues to follow the principles of the CIPFA Framework: 'Delivering Good Governance in Local Government'
+2.6 The OPCC continues to follow the principles of the CIPFA Framework: 'Delivering Good Governance in Local Government'